jabezzy2000/TikTokAudioConvertor/README.md

 dotnet run

-4. Paste any TikTok link when prompted.
+4. Paste any TikTok or Youtube link when prompted.

 5. The tool will:
 	•	Download the video